Unpacking the Racial Disparities in Breastfeeding

 Breastfeeding doesn’t just decrease infant mortality rates, it can help prevent other health problems like upper respiratory infections, and Type II Diabetes and childhood obesity, which are more prevalent among Black people.

-Nursing helps moms, too!
+Nursing helps parents, too!
 Breastfeeding can significantly lower the risk of ovarian and breast cancer (and the longer you nurse, the lower the risk).
 In the past, Black women had a lower risk of breast cancer than white women, but that gap has closed.
 And that’s extra trouble for people of color because they have a much higher mortality if they do develop breast tumors.
 The American Cancer Society published the 2012 finding that the risk of dying from this disease is 42% higher for Black women than white women.

 The Crying/Breastfeeding Connection

-That’s why, a personal mission of mine has been helping new parents master the skills needed to calm their baby’s fussies and get more sleep.
+That’s why, a personal mission of mine has been helping new parents master the skills needed to calm their baby’s fussing and get more sleep.
 Over the past 12 years, my Happiest Baby team has trained thousands of educators in dozens of countries to teach new parents the soothing/sleep techniques called the 5 S’s.
 They often quickly reduce infant crying, boost sleep, and even promote parental confidence and breastfeeding success.

 Our educators work in programs supporting parents all across the U.S., from hospitals to military bases to teen parent clinics to WIC programs.
 And for several years, Happiest Baby classes have been taught in New York City’s Harlem Children’s Zone (the nation’s preeminent model for breaking the cycle of poverty) as part of their Baby College and Father Support curriculum.